-Cookies are files stored on your computer designed to hold a small, specific amount of data about a particular website or client.
+Cookies, which are also called HTTP cookies, internet cookies, or browser cookies, are files stored on your computer designed to hold a small, specific amount of data about a particular website or client.
 The primary purpose of a cookie is to identify the user so his or her web experience can be customized.
 Cookies streamline the online surfing process by saving certain information such as email, home address, shipping information, username or password, or even particular interests.

 When you visit a particular website using cookies you may be asked to create an account, provide an email address, or even something as simple as stating a personal preference.
 This information is packed and stored as a browser cookie, a small text file sent to your web browser, and then stored on your computer until the next time you return to that particular website.
 The next time you visit that website, your internet browser will send that user activity information in the form of an HTTP cookie to the web server so the information in the small file can be accessed and reused.
 Web servers have no memory, so they rely on these tracking cookies to remember who you are and your preferences so they can provide better, more relevant service.
 To work properly, cookies do not need to recognize where you are from, it only needs to remember your browser.

 It may seem a little odd to refer to an internet cookie as a cookie.
 After all, they don't seem to have much to do with the tasty treats that share their name.
 The term "cookie" was coined by Lou Montulli, a web browser programmer who invented internet cookies in 1994.
 He derived it from "magic cookie," a term used by Unix programmers for packets of data a program receives and sends back unchanged, and the term magic cookies came from the idea of a fortune cookie — a cookie with an embedded message.

 There are many different varieties of cookies used by modern browsers to track online activity and enhance a user's online experience.
 Here are a few of the broad categories that cookies fall into.